How to write an invoice in 5 simple steps (2024)

 1. Make your invoice look professional

-Using a spreadsheet or invoicing software, create an invoice that looks professional, preferably with your own logo.
+Using a spreadsheet or invoicing software, you can write an invoice that looks professional, preferably with your company logo too.

 Remember to clearly mark your invoice with the word invoice, to improve the likelihood of getting paid on time.

 Make sure that the recipient knows who sent the invoice.
-Do also make sure that the customer’s information is on the invoice.
+Also make sure to include the customer’s information on the invoice.
 In most countries, this is required for the invoice to be legally valid.

-A quick tip: Invoice software, such as Conta, help you make sure that all legally required fields are in place when sending invoices.
+A quick tip: Invoice software, such as Conta, helps ensure all legally required fields are in place when sending invoices.
 Try Conta for free.

 3. Remember the dates

-Dates provide your invoice context and serve as a point of reference if you need to follow up on unpaid invoices.
+Dates give context to your invoice and serve as a point of reference if you need to follow up on unpaid invoices.

 We advise you to include the following dates: